Class of 2017 Outcomes Report

 For these reasons, AU grads reported that they launched their careers and post-graduate study with confidence and enthusiasm:

-- 93 percent of 2016 grads strongly agreed or agreed that they received a solid education from Augustana
+- 98 percent of 2017 grads agreed that they received a solid education from Augustana

-- 95 percent strongly agreed or agreed that there was a faculty or staff member at Augustana who cared about them as a person
+- 99 percent agreed there was a faculty or staff member at Augustana who cared about them as a person